web-push-libs/web-push-php/README.md

   * openssl

 PHP 7.1+ is recommended for better performance.
-For PHP 5.6 compatibility, use the v1.x releases.
+For PHP 5.6 or HHVM compatibility, use the v1.x releases.

 ## Installation
 Use [composer](https://getcomposer.org/) to download and install the library and its dependencies.